 The mission of Tuolumne County Foster Care is simple: “Our Kids, Our Community, Our Team.”
-Tuolumne County foster parents are given the unique opportunity to support the children and families in our community.
-By allowing our children to stay locally, each child is given the opportunity to continue attending his or her school, maintain social and familial relationships and thrive in familiar surroundings at a time when his or her life is uncertain.
-As a full partner in the Foster Care Team, the resource family plays a vital role in the success of a child.
+Tuolumne County Resource Families are given the unique opportunity to support the children and families in our community.
+By allowing our children to stay locally, each child is given the opportunity to continue attending his or her school, maintain social and familial relationships, and thrive in familiar surroundings at a time when his or her life is uncertain.
+As a full partner in the Foster Care Team, the Resource Family plays a vital role in the success of a child.

 Our kids need you.
 Will you join our team?

 The role of a Resource Family is to demonstrate excellence in parenting in a nurturing, supportive environment while preparing the foster child for reunification with his or her birth family.
 Resource Families are part of a team who supports the child by embracing all members of the child’s life, often providing support to the child’s biological family, and acting as a lifelong connection to promote a healthy and positive change.
 This allows the Resource Family to promote stability and permanence for the child throughout his or her life.
 When reunification with the birth family is not possible, the resource family prepares the child for the next steps of permanency, which may include adoption.

 To become an approved Resource Family with the Tuolumne County Department of Social Services, applicants must:

 Once approved, Resource Families may be considered for Foster Care, Guardianship, and Adoption placements and are also able to provide certified respite care for other Resource Families.

 - Be at least 18 years of age

 - Complete 12 hours of Pre-Approval Training

 - Submit fingerprints to Live Scan and consent to additional criminal background checks, including DMV.
 (Live Scan Fingerprinting is required for all adults living in the home and minors 14 or older with a criminal history.)